dfintha/yauix/README.md

 ## Features

-- Show the amount and percentage (when applicable) of the target's health and resource bars.
+- Show the amount and percentage (when applicable) of the player's and target's health and resource bars.
 - Show the level, difficulty, and group modifiers of quests in the quest tracker, and increase the font size of it slightly.
 - Show the sell price and item level in item tooltips.